olexii4/che-server/README.md

 ## Overview

-This is a high-performance reimplementation of the Eclipse Che Server using TypeScript and Fastify.
-It provides all the core REST APIs that power Eclipse Che, the Kubernetes-native IDE and developer collaboration platform.
+This is a high-performance reimplementation of a **subset** of the Eclipse Che Server REST APIs using TypeScript and Fastify.

-Built to align with the Eclipse Che Dashboard backend architecture, this server provides enterprise-ready APIs for workspace management, OAuth integration, factory resolution, and DevWorkspace operations.
+This repository focuses on the endpoints implemented in the original Java `che-server` for:
+- Kubernetes namespace provisioning
+- Factory resolution
+- OAuth integration
+- SCM file resolving

 ### Replaces Java Implementation